-The automatic voltage regulator controls the output of the generator by regulating the current into the exciter field.
-The regulator has four screwdriver adjustable potentiometers that may be adjusted for under frequency (U/F) dip, protention (U/F), stability, and voltage.
-The voltage regulator is adjusted before shipment from the factory.
+The electronic voltage regulator controls the output of the generator by regulating the current into the exciter field.
+The regulator has four screwdriver adjustable potentiometers that may be adjusted for U/F dip, under frequency protection (U/F), stability, and voltage.
+The voltage regulator on the unit is adjusted before shipment from the factory.
 Contact Generac Mobile Products LLC for additional information before attempting to adjust the voltage regulator.

-Note: For units equipped with a Marathon DVR2000E+ automatic voltage regulator, see the Marathon operating manual provided with the unit.
+Note: For units equipped with a Marathon DVR2000E+ digital voltage regulator, please refer to the Marathon operating manual provided with the unit.